-The ‘latte levy’– a new tax on disposable plastic cups- is big news.
+The ‘latte levy’– a new tax on disposable plastic cups- has hit the headlines this week.
 Brad Frankel gives his expert opinion as a marine conservationist and co-founder of Flooglebinder, a sustainable travel and education company.

 The latte levy is a big deal right now, and rightly so.
-Ocean plastics are huge issue.
-Any way of getting
+Ocean plastics are huge issue and any way of getting

 talking and raising awareness is great.
 However, it’s a very small plaster over a very big wound.
 Disposable cups are one of many contributing factors to the plastic issue we’re facing, not to mention the relatively small percentage of people who actually buy hot drinks on the high street and of those many don’t care for the environment or about the increase in tax.
 When you actually break this down the impact is a drop in the ocean.